bilha-analytics/bilha-analytics.github.io/_posts/2022-12-09-HyperGraphLearning.md

 ---
-title:  "Hypergraph Learning"
+title:  "What is Hypergraph Learning?"
 mathjax: true
 layout: post
-categories: graph learning, hypergraph, convolutio
+categories: graph learning, hypergraph, convolution
 ---

 **TLDR;**
--
+- Real-world scenarios entail complex relationships betwen multiple entities.
+- Hypergraphs capture more than pairwise relationships, encoding complex relationships.
+- You can construrct a hypergraph for non-graphical data; define your nodes and hyperedges using various similarity-based approaches.

 **Beyond Pairs: Exploring the Power of Graph Learning and Hypergraphs**